muratk5n/thirdwave/en/index.md

 ---

-Turks arriving into Anatolia were assimilated they melted away culturally and genetically; 1920s TR nationalization, "Turkification" merely performed a labeling trick.
+Turks arriving into Anatolia were assimilated, they melted away culturally and genetically; 1920s TR nationalization, "Turkification" merely performed a labeling trick.
 The founders wanted to create historical amnesia so they picked an exotic, irrelevant ethnicity